goliaro/moe_inference/README.md

 **If you set `MODEL_PATH=/mnt/en_moe_lm_15b/model.pt` and rename `/mnt/en_moe_lm_15b/model-shared.pt` to `/mnt/en_moe_lm_15b/model.pt` you will get the fairseq script to hang as described below:**

-The Fairseq script (called by `run_inference.sh`) will run for 1min or so, with several threads reaching high CPU utilization (~100%).
+The Fairseq script (called by `run_eval.sh`) will run for 1min or so, with several threads reaching high CPU utilization (~100%).
 You will also see the RAM usage go up progressively, together with the GPU memory usage.
 At some point, after around ~60-70 GB of RAM have been allocated, all the threads will drop to 0% CPU utilization, and the application will idle indefinitely.
 GPU memory usage will remain high and constant.
 No additional information will be printed to stdout or stderr.

 Stdout tail:
 ```bash